How Has COVID-19 Impacted The Nation’s Alcohol Dependency?

 Moreover, those who are heavy social drinkers or have a pre-existing alcohol abuse disorder face an impact on their “cytokines.”
 Cytokines are minute proteins.
 The health of cytokines within the body impacts inflammation levels and responses.
 Additionally, heavy alcohol consumption also causes severe bone marrow suppression…and our white blood cells—the famous defenders of our immune systems—stem from our bone marrow.
 Most concerning, heavy alcohol use increases the risk of acute respiratory distress syndrome (ARDS) that stems from excess fluid in the lungs and is potentially fatal.

 Many times, those who drink alcohol do so to relax and fall asleep.
 That is, however, a deeply flawed strategy: drinking alcohol interrupts one’s natural sleep cycle, which is itself crucially important to maintaining health and fighting off COVID-19.

 The special problems with alcohol are its availability and cultural acceptance.
 You cannot order drugs delivered to your residence…but you can order a pint of liquor, a case of beer, or a bottle of wine.
 This reality makes the COVID-19 situation especially problematic for those at risk of developing alcohol use disorder.

 Additionally, it can be intimidating to seek help for a potential alcoholism or substance abuse problem during this time.
 The most important thing you can do—if you or a loved one is suffering from an alcohol abuse disorder during this trying time—is to reach out.
-We have a safe, welcoming treatment environment to help you heal…which now, is more important than ever.
+CRC Treatment Center in Chicago a safe, welcoming treatment environment to help you heal…which now, is more important than ever.